 The company isn’t able to absorb any losses, because of the highly competitive market they’re in, and the low profit margins.
 Any significant loss from this contract, could result in potential plant closure.

-So the company decides to place two hedges on the Futures Market, both set to expire in 7 months, which is the date of delivery.
+The company decides to place two hedges on the Futures Market, both set to expire in 7 months, which is the date of delivery.

 The first hedge, is to go long (buy) $5 million of copper contracts, which locks in today’s current price against any further price increases.

-During the 5 months it’ll take to manufacture the electronic components, if the price of copper happens to increase to $3.50 a pound in month 3, this could potentially prove disastrous, since their original bid to win the contract, was based on the copper being at $3.00 per pound.
+During the 5 months it’ll take to manufacture the electronic components, if the price of copper happens to increase to $3.50 a pound in month 3

 What they did however, was protect themselves at $3.00 per pound by hedging, by purchasing copper contracts to expire in 7 months.
 They’ve preserved their profits, by eliminating the potential price increase of copper.

-The second hedge, is to sell (short) the equivalent Euro/US Dollar currency on the Forex market, this because the company is accepting Euros as payment.
+The second hedge, is to sell (short) the equivalent Euro/US Dollar currency on the Forex market, because the company is accepting Euros as payment.
 A rising US dollar and a weakening Euro, would be detrimental, as it would erode profits further.

 The end result of the hedging, eliminates all risk while posing no surprises to the manufacturing firm, in either the potential fluctuating copper prices or currency prices.